SerenaFoo2/event-tracker-frontend/readme.md

 # WATch!
 (Events Tracker)

 This is a MERN full stack web application created for General Assembly's SEIF (Software Engineering Immersive Flex) Bootcamp Program.
-It's a group of 2.
+It's a group of 2 project.
 This is frontend portion of web app; backend portion can be found [here](https://github.com/hongyuanloo/event-tracker-backend).

-WATch! (also refers to Watch WAT!) is events tracking platform that list all available events.
-Logged in user can add or remove their favourite events from calendar.
-While Admin access can create, modifiy or remove events from the platform.
+WATch! (also refers to Watch WAT!) is a platform that list all events that is happening around you.
+Logged in user can track their favourite events by adding or removing them from their calendar.
+With admin access, event can be created, modified or removed from the platform.

 ## Tech Stack / Libraries